bklogic/complexity-test/README.md

 ### Level 1 x 1,

-The object is different from the relational data set but does not con-tain any array structure.
-It object may include nested object structure vertically and horizontally.
+The object is different from the relational data set but does not contain any array structure.
+It may include nested object structure vertically and horizontally.

 ### Level 1 x n